Elevating Technology: CTO Expertise in Scaling from Startup to Enterprise

 Adaptability | Must thrive in uncertainty and change | Navigates complex organizational dynamics |

-Technical Expertise | Strong technical skills and hand s-on experience | Strong technical skills with a strategic focus |
+Technical Expertise | Strong technical skills and hands-on experience | Strong technical skills with a strategic focus |

 Leadership Skills | Inspires and leads smaller, dynamic teams | Manages and leads larger, diverse teams |